MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-628/microsoft-web-webview2-core-corewebview2environment.md

 --------------------------------|---------------------------------------------
 [BrowserVersionString](#browserversionstring) | The browser version info of the current CoreWebView2Environment, including channel name if it is not the stable channel.
 [NewBrowserVersionAvailable](#newbrowserversionavailable) | NewBrowserVersionAvailable fires when a newer version of the Edge browser is installed and available for use via WebView2.
-[CompareBrowserVersions](#comparebrowserversions) | Compare browser versions correctly to determine which version is newer, older or same.
+[CompareBrowserVersions](#comparebrowserversions) | Compare browser versions to determine if they match or are different.
 [CreateAsync](#createasync) | Creates an evergreen WebView2 Environment using the installed version of Microsoft Edge.
 [CreateCoreWebView2CompositionControllerAsync](#createcorewebview2compositioncontrollerasync) | Asynchronously create a new WebView for use with visual hosting.
 [CreateCoreWebView2ControllerAsync](#createcorewebview2controllerasync) | Asynchronously create a new WebView.
 [CreateCoreWebView2PointerInfo](#createcorewebview2pointerinfo) | Create an empty CoreWebView2PointerInfo.
 [CreateWebResourceResponse](#createwebresourceresponse) | Create a new web resource response object.
-[GetAvailableBrowserVersionString](#getavailablebrowserversionstring) | Get the browser version info including channel name if it is not the stable channel or the Embedded Edge.
+[GetAvailableBrowserVersionString](#getavailablebrowserversionstring) | Get the browser version information.
 [GetProviderForHwnd](#getproviderforhwnd) | Returns the UI Automation Provider for the CoreWebView2CompositionController that corresponds with the given HWND.

 WebViews created from an environment run on the Browser process specified with environment parameters and objects created from an environment should be used in the same environment.
 Using it in different environments are not guaranteed to be compatible and may fail.